MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/desktop-data-types.md

 |3|Yes|No|" Dylan Williams"|20|15|
 |4|Yes|Yes|" Dylan Williams "|40|16|

-These variations might for example happen because of manual data entry over time.
-In Power Query this data is shown as follows:
+These variations can occur with with manual data entry over time.
+In Power Query, the resulting data is shown as follows:

 :::image type="content" source="media/desktop-data-types/desktop-data-types-text-04.png" alt-text="Textual data with various leading and trailing spaces in Power Query":::